TelekomLabs/packer-rhel/README.md

 ## Issues during build time

-If you expierence issues with packer, please use `PACKER_LOG=1 packer ... ` to find the errors.
+If you experience issues with packer, please use `PACKER_LOG=1 packer ... ` to find the errors.

 ## Author